 (closing ceremony of Sugihara Week 2017; Azija LT archive)

-It was a phenomenon, which became a star in the first decade of Lithuanian independence.
+Japanese Culture Week was a phenomenon, which became very visible during the first decade of Lithuanian independence.
 It was organized by associations of Lithuanian and Japan and the Japan Tourist Information Center.
-The first week was organized in September 1995.
-The delegation of 46 professional and non-professional artists came to Lithuania to participate in this initiative.
+The first week was organized in September 1995 and gathered 46 professional and amateur artists who came from Japan to Lithuania.
 Japanese music, dance, ikebana, tea ceremony, paintings, bonsai trees, etc. were represented during many events.

 In May 2000, this event was organized for the second time and it was initiated by the Lithuanian Kyokushin Karate Association President Romas Vitkauskas.
 Many events included exhibitions of Japanese engravings, contemporary graphics, calligraphy, presentation of ikebana, lectures, musical concerts.

 It is a festival of Lithuanian and Japanese architects in Kaunas.
 The title was chosen while following the idea that Lithuania is in the east of Europe and Japan is located in the east of Asia.
 It was an initiative of diplomat Dainius Kamaitis, who built a foundation for exchanges between Lithuania and Japanese architecture.
 The first festival was organized in 2002 in Kaunas.
 Stages of dialog between Lithuanian and Japanese architects were implemented in 2009, 2011, and 2013 in cooperation with the Architects Association of Lithuania and the Institute of Japanese Architects.
 During the festival mutual exhibitions of Japanese and Lithuanian architects, seminars, and creative workshops of students were organized.